 Giffin Grip Assembly

-The Giffin Grip is 15 and quarter inches across with 3 slots.
-It comes with 6 holders and 5 different size Rods with Molded pads.
+The Giffin Grip is 15 and a quarter inches across with 3 slots.
+It comes with 6 holders and 5 different-size Rods with Molded pads.
 2-inch, 3-inch, 4-inch, 5-inch, and 6-inch rods.
 These extension legs are slanted inward to hold tall forms of clay securely.

 The Giffin Grip takes a few more steps and time to assemble.
 The assembly is incredibly important for the Giffin Grip to work properly.
 The Giffin grip needs to be secured evenly to the wheel head, or your pottery will not self-center.

 - Measure the diameter of your wheel head with the ruler on the side of the paper that comes with the instructions.

 - Set your pointer on the bottom bracket to the measurement of your wheel head.

 - Attach the bottom bracket with the nuts and screws.

 - Get all three brackets set on the same mark.